rosell-dk/webp-express/README.txt

 For older releases, check out changelog.txt

 == Upgrade Notice ==

+= 0.17.3 =
+* Fixed two critical bugs.
+One occurred on PHP 7.4, the other when updating old WebP Express on Wordpress 5.3

 = 0.17.2 =
 * Fixed bug: Updating plugin failed on a few hosts (in the unzip phase).
 The problem was introduced in 0.17.0 where the binaries contains dots in their filename.